Barack Obama memoir off to record-setting start in sales

 “It turns out he is not a ‘revolutionary soul’ but a reformist one, ‘conservative in temperament if not in vision.’
 Behind those dreams, the audacity and all that promise is a stubborn streak of moderation,” Lozada wrote.

-Obama’s book is the highlight of publishing’s holiday season and for some independent bookstores the potential difference between remaining in business or closing down.
+Obama’s book is the highlight of publishing’s holiday season and for some independent bookstores, the potential difference between remaining in business or closing.
 Publishing sales have been surprisingly stable during the pandemic, but much of the benefit has gone to Amazon.com as readers turned increasingly to online purchases.
 The American Booksellers Association, the independent sellers’ trade group, has warned that hundreds of stores could go out of business if holiday sales fall short.

 Kris Kleindienst, co-owner of Left Bank Books in St. Louis, anticipates selling around 1,000 copies by the end of the year, a number which makes “a HUGE difference” for annual revenues, she wrote in an email.
 Sarah McNally, owner of McNally Jackson Books in Manhattan, said she sold around 600 copies in the first 24 hours, a pace exceeded only by the final Harry Potter book.